Q: Why is culture important?

 Culture is the lens through which we view our world, every moment of every day.
 Culture influences our life in a variety of ways; including values, norms, customs, status, relationships, fears, and worries.
 In addition, belonging to a culture (cultural group) provides people with a sense of identity, purpose and belonging.

-Q: What is the best way to start building inter-cultural competencies?
+Q: What is the best way to start building inter-cultural competence?

 Q: What is the difference between cultural sensitivity, cross-cultural, inter-cultural and diversity training?